07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 1. name : filter by name of the brand (not required)
 2. tokenUser : filter by user who register or updated the brand
-3. sort : set the listing order only accepts the values ASC and DESC (not required)
+3. sort : set the listing ordering only accepts the values ASC and DESC (not required)
 4. sortColumn : set the column which sorts the list (not required)
 5. pageNumber : select the page number to view of the list
 6. pageSize : set how many records per page have the list